‘Jumpy’ Joe Kelly is throwing bullpens for White Sox, trusting the slow process

-GLENDALE, Ariz. — Don’t forget about right-hander Joe Kelly.
-The veteran right-handed reliever signed to a two-year, $17 million deal on March 14 is doing fine as he slow-rolls it toward the start of the season.
+GLENDALE, Ariz. — Don’t forget about White Sox right-hander Joe Kelly.
+The veteran reliever signed to a two-year, $17 million deal on March 14 is doing fine as he slow-rolls it toward the start of the season.

-Kelly said he is two or three weeks behind other White Sox relievers in his throwing progression toward the regular season and hopes to join the team two or three weeks into it.
+Kelly said he is two or three weeks behind other White Sox relievers in his throwing progression toward the regular season.
 He hopes to be pitching for the Sox by the end of April.

 Throwing pain free in camp, Kelly is over a nerve issue in his elbow that bothered him last season.
 But the Sox, familiar with a similar problem Aaron Bummer dealt with late in the 2020 seasons, are choosing to not rush Kelly into action.